SchubertLab/GeneralizedEvDesign/README.md

 | norm_prot_coverage | prot_coverage | pop_coverage | conservation | rel_pop_coverage | immunogen | max_pop_coverage |
 | ------------------ | ------------- | ------------ | ------------ | ---------------- | --------- | ---------------- |
 |               0.75 |            15 |       0.524… |       0.105… |           0.780… |    1.960… |           0.671… |

+# Experiments
+The experiments folder contains several scripts and inputs to design vaccines under various settings.
+You must first run `make-bootstrap.sh` to create five random subsets of 300 sequences, which will be used by the other scripts.

 # References
 [1] Toussaint NC, D ̈onnes P, Kohlbacher O. A mathematical framework for the selection of an optimal set of peptides forepitope-based vaccines.PLoS Comput Biol2008:4: e1000246.17.